Jopp-gh/Obsidian-Dune84/README.md

 _It's not just about the good deed, but to connect with each other, like to connect useful and interesting data in Obsidian and get new, inspiring and awesome insights!_

 If you want to support this project and honor the continuous work behind Dune then visit me on my Buymeacoffe shop.
 You will get **Dune-Gold** which has much more features than the free version, aka Dune-Silver.
-If you are interested now, go ahead and check out [Dune Gold](https://buymeacoffee.com/jopp.gh/extras) :)
+If you are interested now, feel free to check out [Dune Gold](https://buymeacoffee.com/jopp.gh/extras)

 <br>